Get,

 Image Source: freepik.com

 The body uses up more energy to digest whole grains.
-The metabolism increases with the extra fibre as the body has to work harder to break down the whole grains.
-Try to eat oats, brown rice, sprouts, sprouted grain bread and quinoa to rev up your metabolism and help your thyroid gland.
+The metabolism might increase with the extra fibre as the body has to work harder to break down the whole grains.
+Try to eat oats, brown rice, sprouts, sprouted grain bread and quinoa as a part of a healthy diet routine.

 Just like Zinc, Selenium is believed to be another micronutrient that is essential for healthy thyroid functioning.
-Selenium is present in food items such as eggs, fish, meat, cereals and nuts.
+Selenium is present in food items such as eggs, fish, meat, cereals and nuts10.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)